How to make Microsoft Teams safer for users in 4 steps?

 - To ensure that the compromised accounts of high-risk users are forced to perform a password change at login, it is best to implement a user risk policy.

 - If you do not have an MFA, you cannot let users change their passwords.
 They will be blocked.
 And a sign-in risk will appear in Azure Active Directory.
-It's an added value for users to have MFA enabled because they are able to change their password themselves in the event of a risk.
+It's a value-add for users to have MFA enabled because they are able to change their password themselves in the event of a risk.
 Where before they had to contact their IT department.

 - A policy must also be created to make this setting active after activation.
 Useful here is that IT admins can also use these "conditions" on other identity-based Azure AD integrations.